 I love this quote!
 More than twenty years ago I went to art college but found instead of feeling enthused and creative, I felt restricted and discouraged.
 I dropped out and joined a co-operative, audience participatory theatre company.
 I realised my interest was in how art could bring people together, to build community, to heal the individual.

 My career path has been anything but simple and has taken various tangents along the way.
 I suppose the underlying thread has been my caring about people and our world and my own creativity combined with the simple need to make a living.

-We steer our lives along their flow (I say ‘go with the flow’) as best we can.
-Theatre, Painting & Decorating, unemployment, love and loss… A few years later, I was so privileged to find myself living in South London, working in an arts project funded by the NHS working with people with mental health support needs.
+Painting and decorating, forestry, lifeguard, stacking shelves, Stand Up Comedy, Street entertainer, Support worker for people with physical and learning disabilities… Eventually, in the year 2000, I was so privileged to find myself living in South London, working in an arts project funded by the NHS working with people with mental health support needs.
 Great people and unforgettable memories.
 It was a dream job and I worked there for 12 years.

-Cuts in funding eventually found us and I was made redundant.
-By this time I’d met my wife and had two young sons.
-We moved out of London to Hampshire.
-I became daddy day care and my wife commuted to work.
-Two more precious boys arrived….
+By this time, I’d met my incredible wife and we had two young sons.
+We moved out of London to Hampshire to be closer to family.
+I took on the role of daddy day care and my wife commuted to work.
+Somehow, (don’t know how that happened!)
+Two more precious boys arrived (4 boys!) ….
 My artwork took a back burner.
 Our greatest creations took precedence.

 Professional Member of